Taurus Mountains: Pre-history and early Roman period

 The bull was commonly the symbol and depiction of ancient Near Eastern storm gods, hence Taurus the bull, and hence the name of the mountains.
 The mountains are a place of many ancient storm-god temples.
 Torrential thunderstorms in these mountains were deemed by the ancient Syrians to be the work of the storm-god Adad to make the Tigris and Euphrates rivers rise and flood and thereby fertilise their land.
 The Hurrians, probably originators of the various storm-gods of the ancient Near East, were a people whom modern scholars place in the Taurus Mountains at their probable earliest origins.

 A Bronze Age archaeological site, where early evidence of tin mining was found, is at Kestel.
 The pass known in antiquity as the Cilician Gates crosses the range north of Tarsus.

 The Amanus range in southern Turkey is where the Taurus Mountains are pushed up as three tectonic plates come together.
 The Amanus is a natural frontier: west is Cilicia, east is Syria.
 There are several passes, like the Amanian Gate (Bahçe Pass), which are of great strategical importance.
 In 333 BC at the Battle of Issus, Alexander the Great defeated Darius III in the foothills along the coast between these two passes.
 In the Second Temple period, Jewish authors seeking to establish with greater precision the geographical definition of the Promised Land, began to construe Mount Hor as a reference to the Amanus range of the Taurus Mountains, which marked the northern limit of the Syrian plain.

 Late Roman period to present

 During World War I, the German and Turkish railway system through the Taurus Mountains proved to be a major strategic objective of the Allies.
-This region was specifically mentioned as a strategically controlled objective slated for surrender to the Allies in the Armistice, which ended hostilities against the Ottoman Empire.
+This region was specifically mentioned as a strategically controlled objective slated for surrender to the Entente in the Armistice, which ended hostilities against the Ottoman Empire.